FERPA Guidelines for UWSP Faculty and Staff

 The student ID photo is defined as confidential and should not be used or displayed in any public setting without the student's permission.

 Posting education records (e.g. grades) using the student's name, student ID number, or any portion of the social security number is a violation of FERPA.
-Instructors are encouraged to use D2L to communicate grades and grade progress to their students.
+Instructors are encouraged to use Canvas to communicate grades and grade progress to their students.
 If grades need to be posted, faculty should use a random number that only the instructor and the student know.
 When posting these random numbers and grades make sure you do not alphabetize the list therefore losing the anonymity of the student.
 Any questions regarding FERPA guidelines should be directed to the Office of the Registrar, Room 101 SSC, or by calling 715-346-4301.
-See also reporting final grades.
+See also Reporting Final Grades.

 Privacy of Student Records/Classroom Performance

 Federal law affords students privacy regarding nearly all aspects of their academic performance.
 This includes any information regarding their performance in the classroom including grades, test scores, and class schedules.
 When any individual, including a parent/guardian(s) or potential employer, contacts a University official or professor regarding a student's academic performance, the official/professor must first obtain written permission from the student before releasing that information.
 This release form protects the rights of the student as well as affording protection to University personnel.

 If a student asks an instructor/advisor for a letter of recommendation, and GPA is included, a letter of recommendation release is required.
 A recommender's statements based on personal observations or knowledge do not require a written release from a student.
 This letter of recommendation release protects the rights of the student as well as affording protection to University personnel under FERPA.
 Letter of Recommendation Release (signed form)